Dretch/foundationdb-explorer/README.md

 ## Building

-Install the [Stack](https://docs.haskellstack.org/en/stable/README/) build system, clone the Git repo and then do: `stack test && stack install`
+Install the [Haskell Stack](https://docs.haskellstack.org/en/stable/README/) build system, clone the Git repo and then do: `stack --test install`